ChandulaNethmal/chandulanethmal.github.io/_posts/2020-01-17-Digital_Camera.md

 ## Digital Camera

-**Note:** I am just an amature for the photograpy field, not an expert photographer..
+**Note:** I am just an amature for the photography field, Just a tech enthusiast and not an expert photographer..
 {: .notice--danger}

 Digital camera is no longer a stranger item since it's becomming a day-to-day appliance.
 It's a device that captures photographs and videos using an electronic image sensor and store the images and videos digitally, rather than on film.
 One advantage is that you can see the images you have taken immediately after you have taken them, because the images are displayed on a screen on the back of the camera.
 This allows you to check the composition and focus of the image, and delete any that are not satisfactory.